Ja'Wuan James

-Ja'Wuan Amir James (born June 3, 1992) is an American football offensive tackle for the Baltimore Ravens of the National Football League (NFL).
-He was drafted by the Miami Dolphins in the first round of the 2014 NFL Draft.
-He played college football at Tennessee.
-He has also "played" for the Denver Broncos.
+Ja'Wuan Amir James (born June 3, 1992) is an American former professional football offensive tackle.
+He was selected by the Miami Dolphins in the first round of the 2014 NFL draft.
+He played college football for the Tennessee Volunteers and professionally in the National Football League for the Denver Broncos and Baltimore Ravens.

-High school career
+Early life

+James was born in Atlanta to Nichelle James-Mickens and Burkley James.
+He grew up in New Jersey and moved to Atlanta in eighth grade.
+Throughout his childhood he mainly played basketball and briefly played baseball before becoming bored with it.
+He decided to play football after moving to Georgia.

-James attended North Gwinnett High School in Suwanee, Georgia, where he was teammates with Austin Shepherd.
+James attended North Gwinnett High School in Suwanee, Georgia, where he was teammates with Austin Shepherd, an offensive tackle.
 In his sophomore season, North Gwinnett advanced to the GHSA Class 5A state championship game with 13–2 record, where they lost 34–6 to Valdosta Lowndes led by Greg Reid and Telvin Smith.
 As a junior, James helped North Gwinnett to a berth in state quarterfinals behind 10–3 finish, where they lost 20–3 to Alec Ogletree's Newnan.
 In James's senior season, North Gwinnett finished with a 13–1 mark, earning Region 7-5A championship while advancing to the state quarterfinals, where they lost 35–0 to Camden County.
 After the season, James was selected Class 5A All-State by Georgia Sportswriters, and was invited to play in the 2010 Under Armour All-America Game in St. Petersburg, Florida.

-Considered a four-star recruit by Rivals.com, he was rated the eighth best offensive tackle prospect in his class and the sixth best prospect from Georgia.
+Considered to be a four-star recruit by Rivals.com, he was rated the eighth best offensive tackle prospect in his class and the sixth best prospect from Georgia.
 He was such a highly sought after prospect that Tennessee's head coach Lane Kiffin wanted to land a helicopter on North Gwinnett's softball field in an attempt to impress James, but was unable to receive clearance from the high school.